The International Trade Blog Export Compliance

 There are many prohibited end users, and some of these are listed in a consolidated screening list that combines the Departments of State, Treasury and Commerce lists and can be accessed on the BIS website.

-The export compliance module in the Shipping Solutions Professional export documentation and compliance software, as well as the Restricted Party Screening Trade Wizard, allow users to screen the contacts in their shipment against a consolidated list of restricted or denied parties that includes data from over one hundred lists produced by U.S. government agencies and international organizations.
+The export compliance module in the Shipping Solutions Professional export documentation and compliance software, as well as the Restricted Party Screening Software, allow users to screen the contacts in their shipment against a consolidated list of restricted or denied parties that includes data from over one hundred lists produced by U.S. government agencies and international organizations.
 This list is consistently updated to ensure that the most up-to-date information is provided.

 It is important to note that knowing the Schedule B code for your product will not help you determine the ECCN.
 The Schedule B code and the ECCN are separate and do not correlate.
 Just because you know the Schedule B code does not mean that you do not need to determine the product’s ECCN for export license requirements.